Inside: Freshen up your house with these 5 steps to perfectly styled shelves with West Elm!

 I’ll show you 2 completely different looks using the same easy steps.

 The first thing you’ll need to do is gather some accessories.
 If you’ve been around for awhile you probably know that West Elm is one of my go to spots for home accessories.
-I picked up these glass bottles awhile back and love them for their shape and color.
+I picked up a few glass bottles awhile back and love them for their shape and color.

 Go ahead and set all of your possible accessories out around you and get ready to play.